 One size only

 If you’re looking for a bit of a wider, mitt shape, this heat-resistant glove fits the bill.
 The wide cuff is extremely breathable and comfortable while still providing a ton of added heat protection and air circulation.
 The glove is also lined with cotton for added comfort and breathability.
 The wide cuff prevents your hand from getting stuck so you don’t need to worry about forcefully pulling the glove off.
 Get ready to use this for intense temperatures—moving logs, hot coals, hot grill grates.
 You name it, this glove can stand the heat.

-The Homemaxs Heat-Resistant Grill Gloves (view at Amazon) are affordable, feature three different layers of fabric protection, and can withstand super high temperatures (1472 degrees Fahrenheit, to be specific), making them our top overall pick.
-If you're a serious griller who wants gloves that can withstand high heat and are also water-resistant, we suggest splurging on the RAPICCA BBQ Oven Gloves (view at Amazon).
+The set of two Cuisinart Heat-Resistant Silicone Gloves are affordable, sturdy, non-slip, and heat-protective up to 425 degrees Fahrenheit.
+If you're a serious griller who wants gloves that can withstand high heat and are also water-resistant, we suggest splurging on the RAPICCA BBQ Oven Gloves.

 What to Look for in Grill Gloves

 The material of your grill gloves will strongly indicate how they perform while being used.
 The available materials are silicone, leather, rubber, and aramid (a heat- and flame-resistant fabric).
 Aramid is not intended to handle food directly, so typically gloves with this fiber are outlined with another food-safe material.
 On the plus side, they are machine washable.
 Silicone is not as heat safe as the other fabrics and it’s not super form-fitting.
 So use silicone grill gloves with caution because they can melt, and make sure that the gloves fit the size of your hands.